nickhardiman/ansible-examples/README.md

 # ansible-examples

 These are my little playbooks, to remind me how Ansible tasks behave.

+Read it, run it, edit it, play with it.

+"It's a pile of junk" disclaimer -
-These are more brain-dump than structured, so quite possibly a complete mess.
+The files are more brain-dump than structured, so quite possibly a complete mess.

 ## What are these?

 These are tiny playbooks that run locally, to see how ansible behaves.
-These playbooks are simple - no roles, SSH, remote hosts, or privilege escalation.
+The playbooks are simple - no roles, SSH, remote hosts, or privilege escalation.

-I wrote these on Fedora and OS X. My cross-platform testing is a big fat zero.
+I wrote these on Fedora.
+My cross-platform testing is a big fat zero.
-So I have no idea how they behave on Windows or other platforms.
+I have no idea how they behave on Windows or other platforms.

 ### getting started